By: Owen Anderson

 Naturally, if your choline levels fall too far, acetylcholine production can come to a relative standstill, and your nerve cells will simply refuse to stimulate your muscles.
 Some exercise scientists believe that this is behind at least a portion of the devastating fatigue which strikes near the end of a marathon.

 As mentioned, toward the end of the marathon, there simply may not be enough choline left to keep acetylcholine in decent supply.
-Therefore, some scientists reason that choline supplements - if taken at the right time and in the right amount - might help the nervous system continue to stimulate muscle cells and keep you striding toward the marathon finish line at your desired rate, even after 20 or more miles of very hard work.
+Therefore, some scientists reason that choline supplements - if taken at the right time and in the right amount - might help the nervous system continue to stimulate muscle cells and keep you striding toward the marathon finish line at your desired rate, even after 20 or more miles of hard work.

 Evidence For Choline Supplements

 But can choline supplements really be beneficial?
-We know for sure that choline levels do plunge near the end of a marathon, and we also know that choline supplements can prevent this devastating downswing.
+We know for sure that choline levels plunge near the end of a marathon, and we also know that choline supplements can prevent this devastating downswing.
 In one study, the simple act of taking in two grams of choline before exercise began totally prevented the fall in choline normally associated with prolonged activity.

 However, the simple maintenance of choline levels does not automatically mean that performance will be enhanced.
 To check on the performance part of the equation, researchers recently asked 10 trained runners (eight males and two females) to run 20 miles as fast as possible after taking 2.8 grams of choline citrate one hour before the run and the same amount (adding up to 5.6 total grams of choline) at the half-way (10-mile) point of their efforts.